ACL Reconstruction for Those in Tampa, Brandon, St. Petersburg, Clearwater, Lakeland & Surrounding Cities

-- Allograft: An allograft is tissue from an FDA certified donor bank, which carefully screens to ensure the most viable, healthy tissue.
+- Allograft: An allograft is a tissue from the donor bank, which carefully screens to ensure the most viable, healthy tissue.
 Benefits of using donor tissue during an ACL reconstruction are numerous and often include decreased recovery time and postoperative pain reduction.

 Regardless of which graft is being used during your ACL reconstruction, your surgeon will prep your knee for the new tissue by created tunnels within your bone.
 Once the tissue is able to successfully pass, the new ligament will be attached to the bone, and your incision(s) will be closed with stitches.
 Your ACL surgery will be complete, and you will be on the road to restored mobility.